benjamin-Keller/Auditor/README.md

 To use Auditor, follow these steps:

 1. Install Auditor package from NuGet.
+(Not yet on NuGet)
 2. Call `builder.Services.SetupAudit()` in your `Program.cs`.
 3. In your `DataContext`:
   - override `OnConfiguring` and call `AuditorConfig.Configure(optionsBuilder);`